 Hello Comet Families,

 As all of you know, our board makes many decisions each year and deciding on our award recipients is one of the toughest.
-This year was no different from past years where the list of nominees was absolutely stellar.
+This year was no different as the list of nominees was absolutely stellar.
 Each of the nominees has had a very positive influence on their teams and deserves our full recognition and appreciation.

 We would like to thank our Coaches, Parents and Players for sending in their nominations.